 Public Health Reports

-Since 1999, PHR has been published by the Association of Schools of Public Health (ASPH) through the Office of the Surgeon General.View the table of contents of recent issues or subscribe to the Public Health Reports.
+PHR is published through an agreement with the Association of Schools and Programs of Public Health (ASPPH).View the table of contents of recent issues or subscribe to Public Health Reports.

 Surgeon General's Perspectives

 In each issue of PHR, the Surgeon General provides the "Surgeon General's Perspectives", which communicate important national public health issues.
 Here are the most recent 'Perspectives' from the Surgeon General:

 - Food Insecurity: A Public Health Issue (PDF), September/October 2016

 - Reducing Exposure to Secondhand Smoke: Let's Keep the Momentum Going (PDF), July/August 2016